oatovar/Propositional-Logic/README.md

 - lexer.py builds tokens consumed by parser.py
 - parser.py builds syntax tree in prefix order
 - main.py initiates the program using an input file

+### LICENSE
+This code is for educational/demonstration purposes only!
+Copying of this code is strictly prohibited!